mesalock-linux/cfg-if-for-sysroot/README.md

+# Patched cfg-if for xargo and customized sysroot

+Rust's default libunwind is now depending on cfg-if from crates.io.
+However, this cfg-if depends on core, and it cannot be built before the sysroot has been built.
+This patched cfg-if removes the dependency of libcore by adding `#![no_core]` to it.

 # cfg-if

 [Documentation](https://docs.rs/cfg-if)

 A macro to ergonomically define an item depending on a large number of #[cfg] parameters.
 Structured like an if-else chain, the first matching branch is the